 Buy/Sell/Steal for Week 1

-— Kansas City at New England is the Thursday night game of the week.
+— Atlanta at Philadelphia is the Thursday night game of the week.

-— Two Monday night games this week: New Orleans at Minnesota and L.A.
-Chargers at Denver.
+— Two Monday night games: New York Jets at Detroit and L.A.
+Rams at Oakland.

 Ravens Fantasy Outlook

 — Justin Tucker and the Defense are must starts every week.

 — Alex Collins: With rain in the forecast, the Ravens will lean on the ground game.
 Collins is an RB1 with a possibility of a 100-yard game.

 QB: Cam Newton: At home against a weak Dallas secondary that allowed the seventh most passing TD in 2017, Newton is poised for a career resurgence under new OC Norv Turner.